Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 #2 Check Your Capacitor

-What makes a capacitor malfunction so tricky, is that things can go one of two ways.
-You can either be stuck with a ceiling fan that does not turn on, or one that spins too fast, even at the lowest settings.
+In my opinion, what makes a capacitor malfunction so tricky to diagnose is that things can go one of two ways.
+You can either be stuck with a ceiling fan that does not turn on or one that spins too fast, even at the lowest settings.

-1. Carefully turn off your breakers to interrupt all electrical current to the ceiling fan
+1. Carefully turn off your breakers to interrupt all electrical current to the ceiling fan.

-1. Remove the light bulbs, and their housings
+1. Remove the light bulbs and their housings.

-1. Undo the screws in the motor holding the outer metal panel
+1. Undo the screws in the motor holding the outer metal panel.

-1. Test the capacitor for continuity with a multimeter, if you have one
+1. Test the capacitor for continuity with a multimeter if you have one.

-1. Replace if necessary
+1. Replace if necessary.

 #3 Check Your Controller